A simple framework that aligned teams at Target, Google, and LEGO

 The lesson?
 You can't just design products or services – you have to design within their context too.
 But most organizations approach this backwards, asking "How do we coordinate our departments?" instead of "How do customers actually experience us?"

-The Real Solution: Start Where Customers Start
+Start Where Your Customers Start

-Here's the framework that's helped me guide teams through complex experience challenges – not by reorganizing departments, but by reorganizing how they think about their customer:
+Here's the framework that's helped guide teams through complex experience challenges – not by reorganizing departments, but by reorganizing how they think about their customer:

-Layer 1: People (Start Here – This Solves 80% of Turf Wars)
+(Start Here – This Solves 80% of Turf Wars)

 Most organizational conflicts happen because teams have different assumptions about who they're serving.
-Marketing targets "busy professionals," product builds for "power users," and support handles "frustrated customers" – but they're often the same person in different moments.
+Marketing targets "busy professionals," product builds for "power users," and support handles "frustrated customers" – but they're the same person in different moments.

 The question that changes everything: Who are our users when they're not using our product?